elenadesigner/FA18-BL-INFO-I590-14197/README.md

 # Phase 2

-All contributd to Code, Data Cleaning, and debugging and organizing / attending meetings via videa and email.
+All contributd to Code, Data Cleaning, and debugging and organizing / attending meetings via video and email.
 All shared drafts to GITHUB.

 Name 1: Elena Kirzhner: GitHub setup & lead